First of all, thanks to Amy Porterfield for the heads up on this.

 Yesterday, I created this test Offer…

-I immediately paused the campaign.
+I immediately paused the The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve..
 What’s interesting is that although you’re not supposed to reach anyone without promoting, I have reached 406 people organically and 21 people virally without spending a dime on promotion.

 You probably want to reach more than 427 people with your Facebook Offer, but this is a good sign.
 I immediately went into Power Editor and created an ad promoting that piece of content.
 That ad was approved.